-The basic 2015/16 personal allowance is £10,600.
-The tax bands and rates shown opposite are applied to each spouse separately, so that each may have taxable income up to £42,385 before they start to pay higher rate tax.
-There is no aggregation of income, no sharing of the tax bands and except in limited circumstances detailed later in this section below the basic personal allowance may not be transferred from one spouse to the other.
+The 2016/17 personal allowance is £11,000.
+Tax bands and rates are applied to each spouse separately, so that each may have taxable income up to £43,000 before they start to pay higher rate tax.
+There is no aggregation of income, no sharing of the tax bands and except in limited circumstances detailed later in this section the personal allowance may not be transferred from one spouse to the other.